WEBINARS & VIDEO LEARNING MATERIALS

-NEPC is now offering webinars as a new type of learning event.
+NEPC is now offering webinars and video-lectures as a new type of learning event.
 Periodically, in cooperation with one of our members/partners, or with the contribution of external experts, NEPC proposes a focus on a specific education topic.

 When a webinar is held, participants log in into an on-line platform to attend the lectures in real time.

 The recording of each lecture will be also available afterwards on line, or downloadable for off-line play-back.

 Integrity of human and financial resources in education: results of locally-led integrity assessments in Georgia, Kyrgyzstan, Moldova and Mongolia (April 2020)

 Results of the “Integrity of Education Systems project” led by NEPC and Center for Applied Policy and Integrity were publicly presented and discussed for the first time in a on-line panel at CIES 2020 conference.

 The aim of the project is to explore integrity in selected areas (teacher recruitment & parental informal contribution to education) and reform priorities in education in 4 countries from NEPC region: Georgia, Mongolia, Moldova and Kyrgyzstan.

 Held by: Nina Bagdasarova, Foundation for Education Initiatives Support; Maia Gelashvili, International Institute for Education Policy, Planning, Management; Mihaylo Milovanovitch, Center for Applied Policy and Integrity

 Discussants: Tinde Kovacs Cerovic, Independent Researcher; Kate Lapham, Open Society Foundations